akrzemi1/__sandbox__/papers/constexpr_bool_conv.md

 void f() noexcept(g);
 ```

 To the uninitiated this looks reasonable; and it compiles.
-Also, it `g()` is a `constexpr` function, the following works as well:
+Also, if `g()` is a `constexpr` function, the following works as well:

 ```c++
 void f() noexcept(g());